 You simply cannot go wrong with restaurant choices in Sonoma County.

-Hike Along the River
+Hike Along the Russian River

 Sonoma County hiking options are aplenty.
 On the road towards the coast sits the quaint little riverfront town of Guerneville.
 Historic downtown streetscapes meet kayak-topped Subarus here, where the redwoods spill down the mountains towards the banks of the Russian River.
 It’s a lovely drive along winding roads to get here, crossing bridges and spying peaceful meadows along the way.

 In town, grab a sandwich and some water and hike along the river trails for a bit.
 There are plenty of secluded nooks and crannies to relax over a nice picnic and dangle your toes in the water.
-When we visited here the Springtime sun was warm enough to make us drowsy, watching the water slowly move by and the butterflies and birds fly from flower to tree to flower.
+When we visited here the Springtime sun was warm enough to make us drowsy, watching the water slowly move by while the butterflies and birds fly from flower to tree to flower.
 It was almost idyllic.

 For the more adventurous, you can rent kayaks, tubes and other fun floating things to play in the river.
 Organized rafting tours are readily available, such as Rivers Edge Kayak & Canoe or Russian River Adventures.
-Some folks even bring an extra tube to float their ice chest, so cold drinks can be readily available while floating through the vineyards and redwood forests.
+Some folks even bring an extra tube to float their ice chest, so cold drinks can be readily available while floating past the vineyards and redwood forests.